cntvc/star-rail-tools/docs/README_EN.md

 ## Contributing
 Your contributions to this project are highly appreciated.

-- If you have new ideas or feature suggestions, please create a issue.
+- If you have new ideas or feature suggestions, please create an issue.
 - If you find any bugs in the software or would like to update the documentation, feel free to create a pull request.

 For more details, please refer to [CONTRIBUTING](../.github/CONTRIBUTING.md)